marksherriff/cs3240-f23-website/syllabus.md

 * Project questions (use Piazza)
 * Guided Practice questions (use Piazza)

-You should, in general, email the professor for the section that you are enrolled in.
-You do not need to CC the other professor; we will get the other person involved if necessary.  _PLEASE_ make sure to put "CS 3240" in the subject line somewhere so we can keep track of your request!
+You should, in general, email the professor for the section that you are enrolled in.  _PLEASE_ make sure to put "CS 3240" in the subject line somewhere so we can keep track of your request!
 And please be patient with us in responding.
-We both receive A LOT of email and it's easy to get behind.
+We all receive A LOT of email and it's easy to get behind.
 If there is a time-critical nature to your note, please let us know that as well.

 ### Where or who do I ask about...?
 {: .no_toc }